sugarlabs/edit-fonts-activity/_posts/2016-05-19-js-html5-mockup-on-github.md

 `git clone https://github.com/eliheuer/EditFontsMockUpJS.activity.git`

+Update the file activities.json of the Sugarizer directory: add a new line for your activity.
+Update id, name and directory values on this new line:

+`{"id": "org.sugarlabs.EditFontsMockUpJS", "name": "Edit Fonts Mock Up JS", "version": 1, "directory": "activities/EditFontsMockUpJS.activity", "icon": "activity/activity-icon.svg", "favorite": true, "activityId": null},`

 To run Sugarizer on your PC (GNU Linux/Mac OS/Windows), close any running instances of Chrome and re-launch it using the command line:

 `chrome --allow-file-access-from-files index.html`